Andy Brick: Live concerts

 Brick has conducted over 70 game titles including Final Fantasy, Super Mario Bros., Legend of Zelda, Halo, and World of Warcraft with orchestras throughout the world including Prague Symphony Orchestra, Moravian Philharmonic, Bratislava Symphony, The Czech National Symphony, The North Carolina Symphony, The Eugene Symphony, The Filmharmonic of Prague and members of the New York Philharmonic and Detroit Symphony.
 His performances have been described as "Mesmerizing" leading to "Thunderous ovations generally reserved for Rock Stars."
 He has also worked in films for productions such as The Little Mermaid II: Return to the Sea and The Music Man.

-Brick is a Distinguished Associate Professor and head of the Music and Technology department at Stevens Institute of Technology in Hoboken, New Jersey.
+Brick served as Distinguished Professor and Director of the Music and Technology department at Stevens Institute of Technology in Hoboken, New Jersey.
 He has also been the subject of feature stories on the CBS Evening News, and Billboard Magazine.